HappyStinson/elevate-with-nordling/content/blog/happier-trifecta-2024.md

 ## Rasmus Trifecta for 2024

-My one-word theme is "Communcation.”
+My one-word theme is "Communication.”

 1. Get a motorcycle license
 2. Get a Tattoo